dougeby/IntuneDocs/intune/planning-guide-design.md

 ## Device platform considerations

-You need to take a closer look at the following aspects of your devices to understand how to manage them correctly.
+Take a closer look at the following aspects of your devices to understand how to manage them correctly.

 -   Supported device platforms